 We're very pleased to provide you with this year's Annual Water Quality Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
 Our goal is and always has been, to provide to you a safe and dependable supply of drinking water.
-Our water source is the pristine Floridan aquifer, a common drinking water source in North Florida.
+Our water source is groundwater from two wells; the wells draw water from the pristine Floridian aquifer, a common drinking water source in North Florida.